 Tax increment revenue bonds were issued to provide funds to finance the cost of the City's recreation center.
 The tax increment revenue bonds are to be repaid by the property taxes generated from increased assessed values of property within city limits.
-Annual debt service requirements to maturity for the tax increment revenue bonds are as follows:
+There are no outstanding tax increment revenue bonds as of June 30, 2022.